-We’re from Phoenix, which alternates between blazingly hot and nice.
-We had two seasons: football and baseball.
-The only thing that changed color in the fall were the license plates of all the people ditching this thing called snow, which I’m just discovering now that I live in Oregon.
+It’s supposed to snow this week, which reminds me of a moment four years ago when it snowed.
+We were from Phoenix, which meant our children had spent their lives experiencing the two seasons of blazingly hot and nice.
+The only thing that changed color in the fall were the license plates of all the people ditching this thing called snow, which we were about to discover in Oregon.

 When we first moved here, people told us that it wouldn’t snow much.